gabridome/docs/bitcoinclients.md

 ## But why should I run a fully validating node?

-The simplest explanation I have read is the one reported by Adam Back when he says that the full nodes are like the anti counter-fitting machines you can find in many shops: for one they ensure the merchant he is receiving good money but also they help in maintaining the system clean of fake money in general.
+The simplest explanation I have read is the one reported by Doctor Adam Back when he says that the full nodes are like the anti counter-fitting machines you can find in many shops: for one, they ensure the merchant he is receiving good money but also they help in maintaining the system clean of fake money in general.

 "Fake bitcoins", meaning in this context a transaction that tries to spend